AN-SWAPNIL/L2-T1-Practice-Project--Android-Java/README.md

-# L2-T1 Practice Project (Android-Java)
+# Quine McCluskey Tabulation Method Calculator
  This is a Android Application project using Java.
 Quine-McCluskey Tabulation is imlemented through the project.
+One can learn Tabulation method using this application.
+One can get Prime (PI) and Essential Prime Implecants (EPI) and Some of Products for any number of Variables, Minterms and Don't Cares.
+Also see both Tables (One for PI, another for EPI) like real life experience!